Philippe II, Duke of Orléans: Court life

 Upon the death of the prince de Condé in 1709, the rank of Premier Prince du Sang passed from the House of Condé to the House of Orléans.
 Philippe was thus entitled to the style of Monsieur le Prince.
 But the rank of petit-fils de France being higher than that of premier prince, Philippe did not change his style; nor did his son or other heirs make use of the Monsieur le Prince style, which had been so long associated with the cadet branch of the Princes de Condé that the heads of the House of Orléans preferred to be known at court by their ducal title.

-In December 1697, the son of the Dauphin Louis de France married Princess Marie-Adélaïde of Savoy, eldest daughter of Philippe's half sister Anne Marie.
+In December 1697, Louis de France, the son of the Dauphin, married Princess Marie Adélaïde of Savoy, eldest daughter of Philippe's half-sister Anne Marie.
 The match was negotiated as part of the Treaty of Turin, which ended Franco-Savoyard conflict during the Nine Years' War.
 The couple were the parents of two dauphins of France, Louis, Duke of Brittany, who died in 1712, and Louis, Duke of Anjou, the future Louis XV.

 In 1710, his eldest (and favourite) surviving daughter Louise Élisabeth d'Orléans married her second cousin Charles, Duke of Berry; he was a son of the Dauphin and thus outranked Philippe and his wife; this meant that Louise Élisabeth took precedence over her parents.
 The Berry couple would have no children that lived more than a year.

 In 1711, the Dauphin died at Meudon at the age of forty-nine and the title passed to his son, who died in 1712.
 Until his death in 1723, Orléans was generally considered to be first in line to the throne, although legitimists considered that Philip V of Spain, né Duke of Anjou and fils de France, held that place, on the contention that his renunciation in 1700 was constitutionally invalid.
 The deaths within three years of the Dauphin, two of his three sons, his daughter-in-law and the little Duke of Brittany led to widespread rumours that Orléans had poisoned them all to gain the throne.
 In fact, the Dauphin died of smallpox, the Duc de Berry in a riding accident and the others of measles, but they did great damage to Orléans' reputation, and even Louis XIV seems to have at least half-believed them.
 Only in Orléans' last years did the obvious affection between himself and Louis XV, and the young King's robust health, cause the rumours to die away.

 In his will, Louis XIV appointed Orléans president of the council of regency for the young king Louis XV.